 Reset cursor

 A reset cursor is used for the first request you make to the API to create a new point from which to start fetching data.
 You can also use a reset cursor any time you need to reset the parameters of your cursor – such as the number of records to return with each request – or go back to an earlier point in the records.
 For the first POST request you make to the API, you must include aResetCursor object with an optional start time, end time, and limit parameters in the request body.
-The return will include a cursor in the response body that can be used in the next call made to the API.
+The return will include a cursor in the response body that you can save to use in the next call made to the API.
 If no parameters are provided, the API will use the default values indicated in the schema.

 For example: